Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a twig from a tree that has been struck by lightning)
 **Duration:** Concentration, up to 1 minute

-A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
-Make a ranged spell attack against that creature.
-On a hit, the target takes 1d12 lightning damage, and on each of your turns for the duration, you can use your :rsc-action: **Action** to deal 1d12 lightning damage to the target automatically.
-The spell ends if you use your :rsc-action: **Action** to do anything else.
-The spell also ends if the target is ever outside the spell's range or if it has total cover from you.
+A beam of crackling energy lances toward a creature within range, forming a sustained arc of lightning between you and the target.
+Make a ranged spell attack against it.
+On a hit, the target takes 2d12 Lightning damage.

+On each of your subsequent turns, you can take a Bonus Action to deal 1d12 Lightning damage to the target automatically, even if the first attack missed.
+The spell ends if the target is ever outside the spell's range or if it has Total Cover from you.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the initial damage increases by 1d12 for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** The initial damage increases by 1d12 for each spell slot level above 1.

 ### Wrathful Smite

-*1st-level Evocation*
+*1st-level Necromancy*

-**Casting Time:** :rsc-bonus-action: **Bonus Action**
+**Casting Time:** :rsc-bonus-action: **Bonus Action**, which you take immediately after hitting a target with a Melee weapon or an Unarmed Strike
 **Range:** Self
 **Components:** V
 **Duration:** Concentration, up to 1 minute

-The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
-Additionally, if the target is a creature, it must make a Wisdom :d20-save: **Saving Throw** or be frightened of you until the spell ends.
-As an :rsc-action: **Action**, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.
+The target takes an extra 1d6 Necrotic damage from the attack, and it must succeed on a Wisdom saving throw or have the Frightened condition until the spell ends.
+At the end of each of its turns, the Frightened target repeats the save, ending the spell on itself on a success.

+***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.

 ### Zephyr Strike
 *1st-level Transmutation*